ubco-cmps/phys111_course/about/syllabus.md

 New textbooks from the UBCO bookstore have it included.
 If you purchase your textbook from elsewhere, or have a used textbook you’ll need to purchase it separately.
 **Update**: there is now option to purchase just the Mastering Physics access for $50.50 from the link above.
 To be clear, the UBCO Bookstore has three options: 1) eText with Mastering Physics access code ($115.50 + tax), 2) Physical textbook with Mastering Physics access code ($150 + tax), 3) Mastering Physics access code only ($50.50 + tax).
-Most students will choose choose Option 1 which is the pa
+Most students will choose choose Option 1.

 ```{warning}
 The UBCO bookstore has warned me there may be shipping delays due to COVID-19 if you choose to get a physical textbook.
 If you’re ordering it online or through the bookstore, I encourage you to call or email to confirm there is stock, and that the shipping times (if applicable) are reasonable before placing the order.